tsleng93/SocialBubble/README.md

 and older adults), our simulation methods are general, and could be used for an arbitrary probability matrix with an arbitrary number of risk classes.

-For a description of the underlying functions of the model, see the pdf file 'UnderlyingFunctions.pdf'
+For a description of the underlying functions of the model, see the pdf file 'UnderlyingFunctions.pdf'.

-For a brief vignette on how to use the functions described in this repository, see the pdf file 'Vignette.pdf'
+For a brief vignette on how to use the functions described in this repository, see the pdf file 'Vignette.pdf'.